The Old Rectory Kindergarten Ltd

 Where possible the setting can offer a one to one service for children who need that extra support at all times.
 Within the setting we aim to cater for each childs individual needs by working very closly with other professionals.
 In the setting we plan individually for each child.
 The staff plan small group times and circle times daily and activities commence outdoors daily.

 The setting will support the child as much as they can and parents will be supported throughout.
+We work very closely with multiagency professionals and will continue to do so to provide the best care and intervention as early as possible.

 - Contact Name